 Expected Minimum Requirements for Admission into the MS in Medical Laboratory Science - Admissions decisions are made by the Department of Medical and Molecular Sciences’ Master’s Program Committee.
 Students will be admitted to the program based on enrollment availability and their ability to meet the following minimum recommended entrance requirements:

-Successful completion of a Bachelor’s degree, from an accredited academic institution, in a biomedical sciences based discipline, including, but not limited to: Biology, Chemistry, Biochemistry, Nutrition or Exercise Science.
+Successful completion of a Bachelor’s degree, from an accredited academic institution, in a biomedical science-based discipline, including, but not limited to: Biology, Chemistry, Biochemistry, Nutrition or Exercise Science.

-Students not having completed a BS in a science based discipline may be considered for admission provided they have completed the following science and math prerequisite course work: 16 credits of Biological Sciences including one
+Students not having completed a BS in a science-based discipline may be considered for admission provided they have completed the following science and math prerequisite course work: 16 credits of Biological Sciences including one

 semester of Microbiology (a course in Immunology is strongly recommended); 12 credits of chemistry including one semester of organic chemistry; and 3 credits of college level math or statistics.